 Bottle brush: Turbo Microfiber 5-Pack

 Sometimes, thermoses need a good soak and scrub, but reaching the bottom can be tricky.
 A bottle brush can make cleaning crevices and other hard-to-reach areas a little easier.
-We like this five-pack from Turbo Microfiber because all of the sizes are sure to come in handy during your kitchen adventures.
+All of the sizes are sure to come in handy during your kitchen adventures.

 A handful of smaller kids' thermoses can be found for between $12 and $15.
 This price range includes both thermos bottles and food jars with capacities that usually fall somewhere between 7 and 10 ounces.